Rede Tupi

-Rede Tupi ([ˈʁedʒi tuˈpi]; in English, Tupi Network) was a Brazilian television network free-to-air.
-Its parent broadcaster, located in the city of São Paulo, was the first TV station to operate in the country, being inaugurated on 18 September 1950 by journalist Assis Chateaubriand.
-He belonged to Diários Associados, one of the largest media conglomerates of the 20th century, owner of several newspapers, magazines, and radio.
-The channel was formed in the 1970s, with members as co-brothers of the Diários Associados and affiliates.
-The generating stations were TV Tupi São Paulo and TV Tupi Rio de Janeiro.
-Due to a history of management problems, which resulted in a financial crisis, Tupi had part of its concessions revoked by the Government of Brazil in July 1980, extinguishing the network.
+Rede Tupi ([ˈʁedʒi tuˈpi]; in English, Tupi Network) was a Brazilian commercial terrestrial television network.
+Its flagship station, located in the city of São Paulo, was the first TV station to operate in the country, being inaugurated on 18 September 1950 by journalist Assis Chateaubriand.
+It was owned by Diários Associados, one of the largest media conglomerates of the 20th century, owner of several newspapers, magazines, and radio stations.